 Relevant experience: Mention your GPA and clubs or sports you participate in to provide your reference with more information about your interests and qualifications.
 You can also inform your reference of any activities you plan to continue in college so they can discuss other ways you and the college can both benefit.

 Qualities you want them to highlight: Discuss a few of the skills, experiences and characteristics you possess that would make you a strong student at your intended university.
 This information can enable your reference to outline your academic and personal traits and better emphasize your strengths.

 Submission deadline: Remind your reference of your application's deadline.
 You can also provide them an earlier deadline to submit their reference before the final application date to ensure you can submit your application on time.

 If you have job experience, provide your reference with a copy of your current resume so they can better describe your experience, growth and accomplishments in their letter.
 You can also enclose your high school transcripts and a list of your awards or special honors to showcase your growth and potential, which your reference can then demonstrate in their letter.

-If you are required to submit a personal statement with your college application, consider including that document with your formal request to provide your reference more information about why you chose this school or program and the goals you will set if you’re accepted.
+If you are required to submit a personal statement with your college application, consider including that document with your formal request to provide your reference more information about why you chose this school or program and the goals you may set if you're accepted.